Seasawher/mathlib4-help/docs/commands.md

 the removal, but still emits the same verbose output.

 This function is intended for automated use by the `remove_deprecations` automation.

+## \#click_suggestions
+Defined in: `Mathlib.Tactic.ClickSuggestions.«command#click_suggestions»`

+`#click_suggestions` enables a widget in the infoview that gives tactic suggestions for the expression in the tactic state that was (most recently) selected with shift-click.
+Each suggestion has an insert button for pasting it into the editor, at the position of the cursor.

+Theorems are searched for use in `apply`, `apply at`, `rw` and `grw`.
+These suggestions are grouped and sorted by the pattern that the lemmas match with.
+Rewrites that don't change the goal and rewrites that create the same goal as another rewrite are filtered out, as well as suggestions that create new goal(s) with metavariables in them.
+To see all suggestions, click on the filter button (▼) in the top right.

 ## \#conv
 Defined in: `Mathlib.Tactic.Conv.«command#conv_=>_»`